-To inform the work of the Opioids and Behavioral Health Committee, drawing on the approach and results from the previous Opioid TEP, NQF staff conducted an environmental scan to assess the current state of quality measures surrounding polysubstance use involving synthetic or semi-synthetic opioids (SSSO) among individuals with co-occurring behavioral health conditions, using a search strategy with inclusion and exclusion criteria.
+To inform the work of the Opioids and Behavioral Health Committee, NQF staff drew from the approach and results from the previous Opioid TEP to conduct an environmental scan to assess the current state of quality measures that surround polysubstance use involving synthetic or semi-synthetic opioids (SSSO) among individuals with co-occurring behavioral health conditions.
+NQF staff reviewed a series of databases, repositories, and websites using a search strategy with inclusion and exclusion criteria.
 The primary goal of the environmental scan was to assess the current landscape of quality and performance measures and measure concepts that could be used to assess opioid-affiliated polysubstance use among those individuals with co-occurring behavioral health conditions.
 This search did not produce any resulting measures.
-More specifically, as the NQF staff did not identify any existing measures that address opioids and polysubstance use among individuals with co-occurring behavioral health conditions, a conceptual model (See Figure 1) was formulated based on feedback from Committee members to identify measures and measure concepts within the three domains that include opioid use and misuse, other substance use and misuse, and behavioral health conditions.
+More specifically, because NQF staff did not identify any existing measures that address opioids and polysubstance use among individuals with co-occurring behavioral health conditions, a conceptual model (See Figure 1) was formulated based on feedback from Committee members to identify measures and measure concepts within three domains: (1) opioid use and misuse, (2) other substance use and misuse, and (3) behavioral health conditions.
 Such measures were considered by the Committee to be potentially helpful in developing measure concepts to address polysubstance use, including SSSOs among individuals with co-occurring behavioral health conditions.
 Opioids, Polysubstance Use and Behavioral Health Conceptual Model

-Figure 1.
-Opioids, Polysubstance Use and Behavioral Health Conceptual Model
+Figure 1 Opioids, Polysubstance Use and Behavioral Health Conceptual Model

 The Committee noted that a person who may fall within a given domain of Figure 1 is at risk to move into the intersection points of the domains; a person with behavioral health conditions is at increased risk for opioid and other substance use and misuse, as are people with opioid use and misuse at greater risk for developing other behavioral health conditions.
-It was further noted that the nature and disposition of each the intersection points in Figure 1 is such that the risk of associated mortality and morbidity is known to increase.
-The Committee considered individuals at the central intersection point-those who would be characterized with all three conditions-as having the highest risk for poor medical outcomes and overdose associated mortality.
-This model was therefore also considered as potentially useful in identifying upstream behaviors and conditions within behavioral health conditions, opioid use and misuse, and other substance use and misuse that may potentially prevent individuals from moving into areas that overlap within Figure 1.
+It was further noted that the nature and disposition of each of the intersection points in Figure 1 is such that the risk of associated mortality and morbidity is known to increase.
+The Committee considered individuals at the central intersection point-those who would be characterized with all three conditions-as having the highest risk for poor medical outcomes and overdose-associated mortality.
+As a result, this model was also considered as potentially useful in identifying upstream behaviors and conditions within behavioral health conditions, opioid use and misuse, and other substance use and misuse that may potentially prevent individuals from moving into areas that overlap within Figure 1.